Metric geometry of locally compact groups: Basic properties

 if it has a closed normal subgroup $N$ with Property $\mathcal P$ such that the quotient group $G/N$ has Property $\mathcal R$.
-If $\mathcal F$ is the property of being finite, an $\mathcal F \text{-by-} \mathcal R$ group is also called a virtually $\mathcal R$ group. \item[(A5)] We use the shorthand \textbf{LC-group} for ``locally compact topological group''.
-Similarly for \textbf{LC-space}. \end{itemize} Moreover, we wish to insist from the start on our use of the words ``metric'' and ``action'': \begin{itemize} \item On a topological space $X$, a \textbf{metric} $d$ need be neither continuous nor proper; in particular, $d$ need not define the topology of $X$ (see Remark \ref{remonmetrics}(1)). \item We will never use ``metric'' as a shorthand for ``Riemannian metric''. \item An LC-group with an adapted metric (as defined in \ref{metricadapted}) need not be metrizable (Remark \ref{remoncontadapmetrics}). \item On a topological space or a metric space, an \textbf{action} of a topological group need not be continuous (Remark \ref{firstexamplesgeometricactions}). \end{itemize}
+If $\mathcal P$ is a property inherited by closed subgroups of finite index and $\mathcal F$ is the property of being finite, a $\mathcal P \text{-by-} \mathcal F$ group is also called a virtually $\mathcal P$ group. \item[(A5)] As already agreed above (end of \ref{intro_discrete_LC}), we use the shorthand \textbf{LC-group} for ``locally compact topological group''.
+Similarly for \textbf{LC-space}. \end{itemize} Moreover, we wish to insist from the start on our use of the words ``metric'' and ``action'': \begin{itemize} \item On a topological space $X$, a \textbf{metric} $d$ need be neither continuous nor proper; in particular, $d$ need not define the topology of $X$ (Remark \ref{remonmetrics}(1)). \item We will never use ``metric'' as a shorthand for ``Riemannian metric''. \item An LC-group with an adapted metric (as defined in \ref{metricadapted}) need not be metrizable (Remark \ref{remoncontadapmetrics}). \item On a topological space or a metric space, an \textbf{action} of a topological group need not be continuous (Remark \ref{firstexamplesgeometricactions}). \end{itemize}